 Yes.
 To give birth at 37 weeks if you have mild preeclampsia, your doctor would most likely recommend that you do so.
 If you or your baby’s health is in jeopardy, you may have to give delivery sooner.

-An inducement may be necessary if labor doesn’t begin on its own.
-The cesarean section may be performed sooner than expected if you are pregnant.
+An inducement may be necessary if labour doesn’t begin on its own.
+If pregnant, healthcare professionals may perform a cesarean section sooner than expected if necessary.
 Pre-birth babies are born before 37 weeks of gestation and may require specialized care.

 Antenatal corticosteroid medication is likely to be administered to you to aid in the growth of your unborn child.
 The only way to avoid significant consequences from preeclampsia is for your baby to be born.
 Your particular circumstances will dictate when this occurs.